punnal/Audit-Fuzzing/parse_logs/README.md

 **Note:** Output will include systemcalls made by syz-executor or a.out.

-*Look at files in /samples see how input and output files looks like.*
+*Look at files in /samples see how input and output files look like.*